Matatika/matatika-docs/content/data-visualisation/charts.md

 ---

-You can use different chart types by utilizing the `visulisation` key of the [matatika dataset yaml file](../cli/dataset-yaml).
+You can use different chart types by utilizing the `visulisation` key of the [Matatika dataset yaml file](../cli/dataset-yaml).

 The `visualisation` key contains information about displaying the chart for the insight.